ershubhamgarg/auth-app/README.md

 For iOS, remember to install CocoaPods dependencies (this only needs to be run on first clone or after updating native deps).

-The first time you create a new project, run the Ruby bundler to install CocoaPods itself:
+The first time you build the app, run the Ruby bundler to install CocoaPods itself:

 ```sh
 bundle install